hclcnx/connections-msp/README.md

 In this repository:

-- Extension and customization [migration process](https://github.com/ibmcnxdev/connections-mt/doc) documentation
+- Extension and customization [migration process](https://github.com/ibmcnxdev/connections-mt/doc) documentation.

-- Catalog app [extensions](https://github.com/ibmcnxdev/connections-mt/appcatalog-v3) for use with Connections MT
+- Catalog app [extensions](https://github.com/ibmcnxdev/connections-mt/appcatalog-v3) for use with Connections MT.

-- [Examples](https://github.com/ibmcnxdev/connections-mt/customizations) for extending the UI using Customizer
+- [Examples](https://github.com/ibmcnxdev/connections-mt/customizations) for extending the UI using Customizer.